Kukaas/API-Recipe-Sharing/README.md

 ## 💡 About the API

 This application is a Recipe Sharing System built using Node.js and Express.
-It provides a RESTful API for creating, reading, updating, and deleting (CRUD) re.
+It provides a RESTful API for creating, reading, updating, and deleting (CRUD) recipe.

 ## 🧩 Features